English Heritage Membership - 20% off promo code

 With its unique place in the history of science and evolution, Down House, the family home of world-renowned scientist Charles Darwin, is a must-see.
 It was in this house and garden that Darwin worked on his theories of evolution by natural selection which he had conceived in London before moving to Down.

-David Attenborough takes you on an interactive multimedia tour around the house, and discover how the great man developed his ground-breaking theories.
 You can enjoy a visit to Emma’s Kitchen for a cream tea or light lunch.
-Then take a stroll around the beautiful country gardens, making sure you enjoy a lap of Darwins ‘thinking path’, the sandwalk, which Darwin himself would walk 3 times a day to aid his ideas.
+Then take a stroll around the beautiful country gardens, making sure you enjoy a lap of Darwin’s ‘thinking path’, the sand walk, which Darwin himself would walk 3 times a day to aid his ideas.
 This stunning hidden gem is not one to be missed.
 Come on down (Pun intended).

 Visit Hadrian’s Wall